 Ways to create a Lichtenberg figure on wood:

 - Wood burning a fractal design into wood is a simple technique.
-This may be accomplished by driving a pair of nails into a piece of wet pine wood and then delivering 2–10 kV of voltage to them.
+This may be accomplished by driving a pair of nails into a piece of wet pine wood and then delivering 2–10 kV of voltage to them via a fractal burning kit.
 Another choice is to fasten pieces of wood with alligator clips.
 The pine is moistened to prevent burning while the power is being applied.

 - Center a sharp metal point in the middle of the wood object.
 A nail is a sensible option.
 The only thing that counts is that it is an effective electrical conductor.

 - Use static electricity to zap the metal item.
 Through the metal and over the wood insulator, electricity is conducted.
 How far the pattern spreads from the metal tip and how far it penetrates the wood depends on the quantity of discharge.
 Therefore, you probably won’t obtain as strong of a pattern as if you use a Lichtenberg machine if you shock the metal with your fingertip after shuffling over carpets.